christophe-rd/fuelinex/notes/fleetingnotes/2026_fleetingNotes.md

 **Permanent notes:**
 Tradional ground-based observations of phenology focus on the specific timing of different events, whereas satellite-based observations have the advantage of monitoring changes in greenness as well as photosynthetic activities throughout the GS on a large scale.

+They tested 2 hypothesis regardarding vegetation phenology time allocation:
+1. Optimal time allocation hypothesis: temporal trend in time allocation that responds to climate warming.
+This implies that this allocation isn't biologically regulated but rather, plastic.
+2. The other, constant time allocation hypothesis suggests a stable time allocation due to a carryover across phenophases, implying that this allocation is intrinsically biologcally regualted

+Their main finding is that there is an intrinsic biological control in how time is allocated to different durations of phenophases in northern hemisphere.
+Despite longer GS, no differences in the time allocation to vegetation green-up and senescence.
 ## 16 June 2026

 ### Elevational adaptation and plasticity in seedling phenology of temperate deciduous tree species